-- Augmented reality app, bringing the masks to life.
-By holding your phone up to the mask, you can see it come to life.
+- holding your phone up to the mask, you can see it come to life.

-- Video footage (WELL DONE) - capturing interviews of artists involved, & models.
+- High quality video footage - capturing interviews of artists involved, & models.

 - Video teaser of model putting on a Tomahawk, in slow motion.